-On July 26, 2021, the Company announced that it has signed an option to acquire a 100% interest in the Oldham Range base and battery metal exploration property (the "Property") in Western Australia.
+On July 26, 2021, the Company signed an option to acquire a 100% interest in the Oldham Range base and battery metal exploration property (the "Property") in Western Australia.
+The Property comprised of a 14,700 ha granted exploration license, 320km northeast of Wiluna, Western Australia.